-Under the terms of the Settlement Agreement, the Company will recover the full outstanding principal amount in the current fiscal year in the form of \$750,000 of BreathScan® Alcohol Detector inventory - which the Company intends to subsequently sell - and the balance of \$549,609 as prepaid royalty.
+Under the terms of the Settlement Agreement, the Company will recover the full outstanding principal amount in the current fiscal year in the form of 570,000 of BreathScan® Alcohol Detector inventory - which the Company intends to subsequently sell - and the balance of 5549,609 as prepaid royalty.
 Akers' established an allowance for this doubtful note in the Company's financial statements for the year ended December 31, 2015.
-As a result of the Settlement Agreement, the Company reversed the allowance for doubtful note in the amount of \$1,299,609 which was included in the Consolidated Statement of Operations and Comprehensive Loss for the year ended December 31, 2016.
+As a result of the Settlement Agreement, the Company reversed the allowance for doubtful note in the amount of 1,299,609 which was included in the Consolidated Statement of Operations and Comprehensive Loss for the year ended December 31, 2016.
+As of December 31, 2017, the Company evaluated the net realizable value of this inventory and recorded a reserve of 690,190, which is included in cost of goods sold in the Consolidated Statement of Operations, and Comprehensive Loss for the year ended in December 31, 2017.